Formerly Known As: North Side Park (1914), Weeghman Park (1914-15), Whales Park (1915), Cubs Park (1916-26), Bobby Dorr's House

 "You almost wanted to give some of your money back to play there!" - Wally Westlake, who played for six major league clubs but never for the Cubs

 When Weeghman bought out the Cubs as part of the Federal League's "buyout" agreement with the major leagues, he moved the Cubs to the corners of Clark and Addison.
 The actual corner, by the way, is Clark, Addison and Seminary, but the little triangle of property between Clark, Waveland and Seminary is almost completely owned by the city of Chicago.
-Before that, the Cubs were known as Chicago's "West Side" team, and played at the by-bow antiquated West Side Grounds.
+Before that, the Cubs were known as Chicago's "West Side" team, and played at the by-then antiquated West Side Grounds.
 Charles Murphy, who still was a part-owner of the team and owned the West Side Grounds, tried to raise money to build a modern ballpark there, but, failing that, sold the lot to the City of Chicago, which built a hospital.
-The Cubs were the city's "North Side" team to stay.
+The Cubs thus became the city's "North Side" team to stay.

 There were a number of plans to replace or renovate the ballpark, beginning in the 1940s when Phil Wrigley tried to purchase the nearby Riverview Amusement Park, which would have provided a bigger site for a ballpark, with room for a parking lot.
 This went nowhere.
 In the 1960s, Mayor Richard Daley wanted to build a modern multi-sports stadium that would house both the Cubs and the Chicago White Sox, and also replace Soldier Field as the home of the NFL's Chicago Bears.
-By then, Wrigley Field's Lake View area had fallen on hard times, with long time residents moving out and the neighborhood showing signs of blight and neglect.
+By then, Wrigley Field's Lake View area had fallen on hard times, with long-time residents moving out and the neighborhood showing signs of blight and neglect.
 However, the two baseball teams were never ready to entertain a new stadium at the same time, and plans for a common ballpark never went far, while the wave of stadium building in the late 1960s and early 1970s passed the city by.

 Bricks and ivy, Caray singing (and drinking), 74 years without lights (lights went on August 8, 1988, and the game was promptly called because of rain after a few innings), and no World Series pennants flying overhead.
 The Cubs are 8-24 in the World Series since 1914, 17-37 overall in the post-season – and 8-19 at Wrigley Field.
 The issue of lights was a major one for a few years.
 The Cubs of the early 1980s were convinced they could no longer compete if lights were not installed at Wrigley, but the city council, bidding to pressure from neighborhood residents, passed an ordinance banning their installation in 1981.
 In 1984, both home games of the NLCS were played in the afternoon, but the Cubs had to give up home field advantage to have this accepted, and would have had to play some night games at Comiskey Park or elsewhere had they made it to the World Series.
 Put before that difficult choice, city council relented and allowed for the installation of lights and a limited number of night games.
 The local neighborhood was undergoing a renaissance, with Wrigley Field at its center.
 In following years, formal seats were installed on top of buildings across Sheffield and Waveland Avenues (locals had been setting up camping chairs on the roofs for years to watch Cubs games for free, but this became big business as Cubs tickets became a hot item).